Mt. Rokko 六甲山

 How to Get There

-You can hike, bus, or take the ropeway up the mountain from Kobe City.
+You can hike, bus, or take the cable car up the mountain from Kobe City.

 Composed mostly of granite, the Rokko range is believed to have formed around one million years ago.
-Once covered in lush foliage, during the Edo period (1603-1867) many trees were cut down for firewood, and by the Meiji era (1868-1912), the area was completely stripped of greenery over 100 years ago.
-Since then, there have been several initiatives to restore the forests.
+Once covered in lush foliage, during the Edo period (1603-1867) many trees were cut down for firewood, and by the Meiji era (1868-1912), the area was completely stripped of greenery.
+In the Showa era (1926-1989) there were several initiatives to restore the forest.

 In 1895, English trader Arthur H. Groom, a foreign resident of Kobe, discovered the area during a hunting trip and decided that it would make an excellent location for a summer house.
 After building a small British-style cottage, he began to promote the area and it grew in popularity, eventually resulting in the country's first golf course being built on the mountain in 1903.